Quilting gloves have evolved over the past couple of years—getting better as quilters demanded it.

 The fingertips have a substance or covering on them that helps grab the quilt sandwich but doesn't stick to your thread tails.
 This is a vast improvement over previous versions of quilting gloves.

 As you use them, they get pretty dingy looking.
 I've never seen a pair stay bright white after a day of quilting.

 Machingers can be hand-washed in cool water with a mild soap or detergent.
 Air dry them afterwards.

-I like to use them especially when I'm doing very small tight quilting like the pebble background fill shown here.
+I like to use them, especially when I'm doing tiny tight quilting like the pebble background fill shown here.

 The very first quilting gloves I ever used were thicker and coarser than the Machingers.
 You may find these gloves in the quilt stores for up to about $8.00 a pair.

 Cheap garden gloves go for as little as $1.00 in the drug store, but you get what you pay for.